How to take care of your care minutes

 This will mean that watching your care minutes change will be an important part of predicting your future workforce demands.

-This webinar will explore
+This webinar explored

 - What is meant by the target care minutes requirement